Why DBT Helps You Understand Your Emotions

 DBT Therapy breaks down emotions into clear steps, so you can see exactly what’s happening:

-- What triggered the emotion?
+- First, identify what triggered the emotion?
 (Prompting event)

 - Were you already emotionally vulnerable?
 (Tired, stressed, hungry?)